OutOfBandDevelopment/RunScripts/README.md

 You might need to disable entry points in the `manage app execution aliases` for windows (ie python.exe)

+If you have memory issues with WSL you might be interested in this [config](https://gist.github.com/mwwhited/6a959dc323c858bf854de7ff045dc0c0)

 ## Extensions

 ### Pre/Post execution